 There are steps you can take and places you can go to REALLY get to see the best of our night skies.
 The following will help you find the perfect place and times to ensure you get a wonderful night of stargazing.
 I have added a list of links to Dark Sky Parks in the UK at the bottom of the post that may help you to find your perfect spot for star gazing and/or Aurora sitings.

 Please remember that if you are doing this, even in the hot summer weather it can still get pretty cold at night.
 So, make sure you use a barrier between the ground and your sleeping bag as the cold ground will draw the heat from your body.
 It is best to use a sleeping mat of some kind.
 Whether this is a SIM (self-inflating mat), inflatable mat or a foam mat it will create a barrier.
-Get one that has foil inside or is foil-backed and ensure the foil facing you.
+Get one that has foil inside or is foil-backed and ensure the foil surface is facing you.
 This helps to radiate heat back towards you and not let it escape into the ground.
 I would also recommend something on top of this, like a blanket then place your sleeping bag on top.
 Ensure the sleeping bag you are using is suitable for the temperature and season.

 If you are planning to sleep on a hammock it is best to use an under quilt as this will keep the cold air getting to you from underneath.
 In the UK I would recommend using under quilts in all seasons to ensure you stay warm and cosy.
 In the winter months, a heavier quilt may be needed.

 It may also be advantageous to put a waterproof barrier over the top of your bed/sleeping area to save things from getting damp during the night.
-If you would like to invest in a bivvy bag to keep you warm and dry simply put your whole set up inside this to ensure you stay cosy.
+If you would like to invest in a bivvy bag to keep you warm and dry simply put your whole set-up inside this to ensure you stay cosy.

 Another thing to remember is to wear a hat or other head covering, we lose around 7-10% of our body heat through our head so keeping it covered will go a long way to keeping you warm when sleeping out.

 Light pollution is one thing that can really determine how many stars you are able to see with the naked eye.
-From a city, you may only see about 100 stars when you look up to the night sky.
-But if you were to get away from all the bright lights you will easily see 1000’s of stars and even our own galaxy, The Milky Way which stretches across our night skies.
+From any city, you may only see about 100 stars when you look up to the night sky.
+But if you were to get away from all the bright lights you will easily see 1000’s stars and even our own galaxy, The Milky Way which stretches across our night skies.
 I loved seeing the Milky Way for the first time, I was in such awe of this natural galactical sight, so many people miss out on seeing this due to light pollution and/or not taking the time to plan and stay up to see it.

 We are really lucky here in the UK that we have many places we are able to go where light pollution is minimal.
 These are called Dark Sky Areas or Parks.
-These are areas which are recognised by the International Dark-Sky Association.
+These are areas that are recognised by the International Dark-Sky Association.
 They are so recognised as they have large areas of low light pollution and are easily accessible to people.
 I will list some Dark Sky Parks at the end of this post.

 The weather will also determine how many stars or how much of the night sky you may be able to see.
 The best conditions are nice clear and dry evenings where there are no or few clouds.
 If you are heading out for the night with seeing a sky full of stars as your main objective it is best to keep an eye on the weather forecasts for that area.